Xilinx/mlir-aie/programming_guide/section-3/README.md

 ## Host Code

 The host code acts as an environment setup and testbench for the Vector Scalar Multiplication design example.
 The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and kick off the execution of the AIE design on the NPU.
-After running, it verifies the results and optionally outputs trace data (to be covered in [section-4c](../section-4/section-4c/).
-Both a C++ [test.cpp](./test.cpp) and Python [test.py](./test.py) variants of this code are available.
+After running, it verifies the results and optionally outputs trace data (to be covered in [section-4c](../section-4/section-4c/)).
+Both C++ [test.cpp](./test.cpp) and Python [test.py](./test.py) variants of this code are available.

 For convenience, a set of test utilities support common elements of command line parsing, the XRT-based environment setup and testbench functionality: [test_utils.h](../../runtime_lib/test_lib/test_utils.h) or [test.py](../../python/utils/test.py).